 What you need is to provide them with an excellent buying experience; one that will make them feel that the time spent visiting, browsing and buying from your site has been overall very pleasant and well spent.

 And that is what excellent customer service can give you.

-The quality of your customer service directly impacts sales in your online store.
-So read on to get ideas on how to score big time with your customers and make sure that they come back to you for more
+The quality of an online store customer service directly impacts sales in your online store.
+So read on to get ideas on how to score big time with your customers and make sure that they come back to you for more.

 Establish Contact with the Customer